spatie/laravel-google-calendar/README.md

 $event->save();
 ```

-Or use the update method on the event object:
+Alternatively you can use the update method:

 ```php
 $event = Event::find($eventId)